15 Transformational Photos Of Street Cats Before And After They Were Rescued And Adopted

 9. Looking all so adorable

 Understanding the psychological impact of animal rescue extends into the domain of trauma healing.
 For many, the act of adopting a pet can mirror their own journey of recovery from trauma or hardship.
-According to research from the National Institutes of Health, pets can provide emotional support that significantly aids in the healing process for trauma survivors, fostering a sense of safety and stability.
 This relationship can offer a non-judgmental space for individuals to express their feelings, which is vital for emotional recovery.

 Moreover, the presence of animals can stimulate the release of oxytocin, often called the 'love hormone,' which plays a key role in bonding and emotional regulation.
 This biochemical response helps to alleviate symptoms of anxiety and depression, making the act of caring for a pet both a therapeutic and healing experience.